larryhastings/appeal/README.md

-decorate the function that takes the parameter you're mapping an option *to.*  So if you want to define explicit options for the `verbose` parameter to `my_converter` in the above example, you'd add decorate `my_converter` with `Appeal.option()` calls, not `inception`.
-(This also means, if you use `my_converter` with more than one converter, they all have the same options.)
+decorate the function that takes the parameter you're mapping an option *to.*  So if you want to define explicit options for the `verbose` parameter to `my_converter` in the above example, you'd decorate `my_converter` with `Appeal.option()` calls, not `inception`.
+(This also means, everywhere you use `my_converter` as a converter, it will behave the same, including taking the same options.)

 ### Multiple options that aren't MultiOptions